 How to Become A Next Catalogue Model

-Next catalogue models are sourced from specialist modelling agencies.
-The high street retailer nourishes vital connections within the industry to secure high calibre models.
-It is highly likely that the company has formed a strong working relationship with a select few established agencies to guarantee reliability and efficiency.
-Therefore, it is pointless contacting the store or head office with the hope of becoming a Next model due to their response.
-It seems like Next will advise you to sign to an agency.
-Some enquires will go unanswered as the giant has many top priorities over replying to model hopefuls.
+Next catalogue models are hired from specialist modelling agencies.
+The high street retailer truly values their connections within the industry.
+It is the perfect way to secure high calibre models.
+Next has formed a strong working relationship with a select few established agencies.
+This guarantees reliability and efficiency.
+So, it is pointless contacting the store or head office with the hope of becoming a Next model.
+They will tell you to sign to an agency.
+Some enquires will go unanswered as the giant has many top priorities over replying to a model.

 Contacting Modelling Agencies

-- First of all, research model agencies that network in the catalogue/commercial modelling world.
+- First of all, research model agencies within the United Kingdom.
+Concentrate on those that work in the catalogue/commercial world.

-- Investigate all agencies to uncover the legit organisations that will be well suited to you.
+- Investigate all agencies in Britain to find the legit organisations.

-- Find out the brand connections to gain an understanding of their position in the industry.
+- Find out their brand connections.
+This will provide an understanding of their position in the industry.

-- Contact those that are linked to brands similar to Next to hopefully gain valuable experience.
+- Contact those that work with brands like Next to gain valuable experience.

-- Find out how to apply to the agency, which should be stated on their website.
+- Find out how to apply to the agency on their website – www.next.co.uk

 - Follow their instructions exactly.
-Enter your details and statistics truthfully attaching professional images.
-Some may prefer headshot whereas others favour portfolio images.
+Enter your details and statistics attaching professional images.
+Some may prefer headshots whereas others favour portfolio images.
 Only upload high-quality photographs aimed to impress.

-- Keep your options open by applying to a number of agencies.
-Limiting yourself to one will lead to disappointment because rejection is rife in the industry.
+- Keep your options open by applying to many agencies.
+Limiting yourself to one will lead to disappointment.
+Rejection is rife in the industry.